dantecatalfamo/subpixel/README.md

 Replace each horizontal pixal in an image with an RGB sub-pixel.
 Reduces the width of an image to one third of its original width.
 Converts an image to grayscale before scaling.

-If you want the image to maintain the same aspect ratio after conversion, resize the image to be 33% its original height while maintaining the same width before converting it.
+Aspect ratio can be maintained using the `-a` flag, but it reduces the images height to 1/3 its original height when converting to subpixel to match the new width, and stretches the image's height 3x when converting back to full size grayscale or expanded pixel format.

 ## Why?